alistairdunn1/gamInflu/Readme.md

 - Uses model coefficients directly for relative effect calculations
 - Follows established fisheries methodology using the **Francis method**
 - Often provides more pronounced between-group differences
-- Ideal for users familiar with traditional fisheries standardisation approaches
 - Confidence intervals calculated as: `exp(coefficients ± CI_multiplier × SEs)`

 **Francis Method Implementation:**
-The coefficient-based approach implements the Francis method with proper variance-covariance matrix transformation to ensure **non-zero confidence intervals for all levels**, including reference levels.
+The coefficient-based approach implements the Francis method with the variance-covariance matrix transformation to ensure **non-zero confidence intervals for all levels**, including reference levels.
 This is achieved through:
 - Q matrix transformation: `Q %*% vcov %*% t(Q)` where Q transforms contrasts to relative-to-mean effects
-- Guaranteed non-zero CI ranges for all factor levels (no zero-width intervals)
 - Proper uncertainty propagation from model coefficients to standardised indices
 - Consistent with established fisheries assessment methodology